conveyordata/data-product-portal/backend/README.md

 ## Data
 A small CLI tool is delivered to enable database setup / migrations.
-The CLI tool fetches database configuration from the `.env` file in the root of the project.
+The CLI tool fetches database configuration from the `.env` file in the current folder.
 Make sure your database connection variables are set up correctly.
 Execute `python -m app.db_tool --help` from the `backend` folder to receive the help text from this tool.